 - In the backstory for The Odd Couple, Felix's marriage counselor threw him out of the office and wrote on his chart "Lunatic!".

-- Appears in Donnie Darko, where the self-help speech is constantly interrupted, and eventually cut short by Donnie suggesting common sense is better than psychology for solving people's problems ("Do you want your sister to lose weight?
+- Appears in Donnie Darko, where the motivational speaker is constantly interrupted, and eventually cut short by Donnie suggesting common sense is better than cliché self-help nonsense for solving people's problems ("Do you want your sister to lose weight?
 Tell her to get off the couch, stop eating twinkies and maybe go out for field hockey."), eventually telling him "I think you're the fucking Antichrist".
 Of course, it later turns out Donnie's actions are somewhat justified, as the self-help speaker actually runs a "kiddie porn dungeon".

 - In the book Mindfogger, the protagonist creates a device that can "fog" the minds of everyone around it.
 People are happy and relaxed but unable to get any serious work done.
 He places the device at the factory he works at and production plummets.
 The management brings in a motivational speaker and he's unable to function properly.